-1. Students with a Bachelor's degree in a field that corresponds to a sufficient extent with the subject area covered by the Master's programme can request admission to the VU pre-Master's programme of health sciences ("Pre-Masterprogramma Gezondheidswetenschappen"), or pre-master program Biology or pre master program Biomedical Sciences.
-The master's programme Management, Policy Analysis and Entrepreneurship in the Health and Life Sciences does not offer its own pre-master's programme, but accepts those students who successfully completed the "Pre-Master programma Gezondheidswetenschappen", pre-Master program Biology or pre-Master program Biology or pre-Master programma Gezondheidswetenschappen", pre-Master program Biology or pre-Master program Biology or pre-Master programma Gezondheidswetenschappen", pre-Master program Biology or pre-Master program Biology or pre-Master programma Gezondheidswetenschappen", pre-Master program Biology or pre-Master

-- 2. The pre-Master's programme comprises 30 EC and is made up of units of study depending on the specialisation chosen by the student. - 3.
+- 1. Students with a Bachelor's degree in a field that corresponds to a sufficient extent with the subject area covered by the Master's programme can request admission to the VU pre-Master's programme of health sciences ("Pre-Masterprogramma Gezondheidswetenschappen"), or pre-master program Biology or pre master program Biomedical Sciences.
+The master's programme Management, Policy Analysis and Entrepreneurship in the Health and Life Sciences does not offer its own pre-master's programme, but accepts those students who successfully completed the "Pre-Master programma Gezondheidswetenschappen", pre-Master program Biology or pre-Master program Biomedical Sciences. - 2.
+The pre-Master's programme comprises 30 EC and is made up of units of study depending on the specialisation chosen by the student. - 3.
 Proof of a successfully completed pre-Master's programme serves as proof of admission to the Master's programme specified within he subsequent academic year.

-Article 3.3 Limited programme capacity Not applicable
+Article 3.3 Limited programme capacity

+Not applicable